8.1 Student Success Center

 8.3 Summer Developmental Program

 The summer developmental program is an option for students who do not meet admission criteria of the University for fall term enrollment but wish to demonstrate basic academic competencies requisite to entry in the fall term.
 The program consists of developmental courses in reading, English, and mathematics, as well as a learning skills lab, totaling twelve (12) credit hours for the nine week term.
-Students must enroll for the entire 12-hour program.
+Students must enroll in the deficient subject area(s) along with the learning skills lab.
 The credits earned in the summer developmental program do not count toward graduation, but do carry institutional credt.
 Consult the Office of Admissions, the Student Success Center, or the Office of Academic Affairs about program dates and other requirements.

 Students who successfully complete the program and enter in the fall term will be required to complete a year-long academic support program (see Section 8.4 below).
 Students who fail to complete the program are not eligible for enrollment in the regular academic year and will be counseled to explore other pos-secondary opportunities, including those offered by community colleges.